Welcome to the Premier Website for Professional Business Analysis

 Leases for using assets generally fall into two categories: Firstly, Capital leases and secondly, Operating leases.
 The important differences between lease categories have to do with (1) Balance sheet ownership of the asset, and (2) Ownership of the asset when after the life of the lease.

-For more on the differences between capital and operating leases, see the Encyclopedia article Lease, Operating and Capital Leases, and FASB-13 Explained.
+For more on the differences between capital and operating leases, see the article:

 Capital Budgets vs. Operating Budgets